grantcolley/dotnetwhat/README.md

 You can add new discounts without changing `PriceCalculator`.

 #### L — Liskov Substitution Principle
-A subclass should be able to replace its base class without breaking the program. **LSP** is about correct behavior when substituting subclasses.
+A subclass should be able to replace its base class without breaking the program.
+The issue is about correct behavior when substituting subclasses.
+It is better to avoid inheritance when the behavior does not truly match.

-Bad Example - because setting width also changes height, changing the expected behaviour of the base class.
+Bad Example - Setting width also changes height, thereby changing the expected behaviour of the base class.
 ```C#
 public class Rectangle
 {